edgedb/easy-edgedb/chapter11/index.md

 }
 ```

 The objects returning `false` do come before those that return `true`, but this isn't really an ordering.
-A true ordering would be more along the lines of single*ness* (let's say from 0 to 100) where a singleness of 0 represents one extreme (someone who is married and never ever has time alone), and a singleness of 100 the other extreme: someone who is absolutely always alone.
+A true ordering would be more along the lines of single*ness* (let's say from 0 to 100) where a singleness of 0 represents one extreme (someone who is married and never ever has time alone), and a singleness of 100 the other extreme (someone who is absolutely always alone).
 And most people would have a number somewhere in between.

 So what we are looking for here with `is_single` is not an ordering, but a grouping: one group of NPC objects that are single, and another group of NPC objects that are not.
-EdgeDB has an operator called `group` which does just that.
-To do a `group` query, just change `select` to `group`!
+EdgeDB has an operator called `group` which does just that!
+To do a `group` query, just change `select` to `group`:

 ```edgeql
 group NPC {